Mariya Polivanova: Military career

 Polivanova joined the Red Army in June 1941 after Germany attacked the Soviet Union.
 Initially tasked with night watch on a roof as an observer, she later underwent sniper training, which she graduated from in August.
 In October she volunteered for the 3rd Moscow Communist Rifle Division, a Narodnoe Opolcheniye group to defend Moscow from German bombing attacks.
-In January 1942, she was transferred to the 528th Rifle Regiment on the Northwestern Front, where she met Natalya Kovshova.
+In January 1942, 3rd Communist became the 130th Rifle Division and she became part of its 528th Rifle Regiment on the Northwestern Front, where she met Natalya Kovshova.
 Both Polivanova and Kovshova established themselves as skilled snipers and respected instructors in the battalion.

 In February 1942, Polivanova was sent to the front, fighting for control of Novaya Russa.
 In doing so the unit was able to disable enemy machine-gun setups and positions.
 In the battle of Rutchevo, under heavy enemy fire she managed to carry many wounded soldiers from her unit to safety.
 Some time between March and May 1942 she was wounded in battle and taken to a field hospital, where Kovshova was sent only two days later.

 On 14 August 1942 near Sutoki-Byakovo, Polivanova and Kovshova were surrounded by German troops after running out of ammunition.
 The pair killed themselves and caused Germans casualties with grenades.
 They were posthumously awarded the title of Hero of the Soviet Union on 14 February 1943 for exemplary service, courage and heroism.